 Notice that the 13-day moving average on the chart is the line that most closely mirrors the index movement.
 The line furthest away from the price is the 150-day moving average.

 Another thing to consider when assessing the strength of the trend when using multiple moving averages is whether two moving averages are moving towards each other or moving closer together.

-By combining this with your knowledge on other technical indicators, this can help you decide whether to go long or short on a currency pair.
+By combining this with your knowledge of other technical indicators, can help you decide whether to go long or short on a currency pair.